crashfrog/crashfrog/cv.md

 |``Apr 2015 - Aug 2016``      |**FDA-CFSAN-ORS-DM-MMSB (GS-403-11)**
 |``Aug 2016 - Aug 2018``      |**FDA-CFSAN-OAO-DB (GS-403-12)**

-**Bioinformatician in Microbiology** and **primary software specifications analyst, author, and maintainer** of the FDA-hosted codebase and informatic infrastructure for FDA/State joint **GenomeTrakr Network**, FDA/CDC Real-Time Listeria Genomic Surveillance Project, and FDA-CFSAN/MN/WA/NY Real-Time Salmonella Enteriditis Project, resulting in the deposit of more than 60,000 bacterial genomes into publicly-accessible databases.
+**Bioinformatician in Microbiology** and **primary software specifications analyst, author, and maintainer** of the FDA-hosted codebase and informatic infrastructure for FDA/State joint **GenomeTrakr Network**, FDA/CDC Real-Time Listeria Genomic Surveillance Project, and FDA-CFSAN/MN/WA/NY Real-Time Salmonella Enteritis Project, resulting in the deposit of more than 60,000 bacterial genomes into publicly accessible databases.
 Contributor to testing plans for above.

 **Provided bioinformatics system development consultation** on an informal basis to researchers at diverse US and international agencies and groups.
 Educated workshop attendees in command-line operation of Linux and Mac OS X (desktop, server, and high-performance clusters.)
 Author of high-performance analysis tools in **C/C++, Python,** and **Java** to **analyze and interpret molecular data from DNA sequencing platforms: Illumina family of sequencers, Pacific Biosciences RSII and Sequel, Ion Torrent PGM, Roche 454, Oxford Nanopore MinION/GridION.**